 According to the CDC, “if [workers] aren’t getting 7 to 9 hours of recommended sleep each night, [they] might be at risk.”

 The scariest part?
-You’re usually unaware of your impairment, meaning you typically feel like you’re perfectly fine to jump behind the wheel.
-Your brain is so tired you don’t notice just how exhausted you really are.
+You’re usually unaware of your fatigue impairment, meaning you typically feel like you’re perfectly fine to jump behind the wheel.
+Your brain is so tired you don’t notice just how exhausted you really are if you don't sleep for 24 hours.
 Even if you don’t feel tired after countless waking hours, your body still needs sleep.

 Can Sleep Deprivation Kill You?